zeldaco/zeldaco.github.io/essays/bootstrap.md

   - TypeScript
 ---

 UI frameworks like Bootstrap often seem intimidating, especially when you're just starting out with web development.
 You might wonder why you'd go through the hassle of learning something that feels almost as complex as a new programming language.
 After all, isn't HTML and CSS enough to create a website?
-For me, the answer came when I realized how much easier it made building consistent, responsive, and professional-looking websites without having to deal with every tiny alignment detail.
+For me, the answer came when I realized how much easier it made building consistent, responsive, and professional-looking websites without having to deal with every tiny alignment detail.<br>

 <p align="center">